foreksorg/vertx-config-launcher/README.md

 This project aims to provide easy way to launch vert.x instances.
 It just reads config file as Freemarker Template and renders it with JVM System Properties.

-Also because we think defining default behaviour for application may result inconsistencies at production environment, we did not read default-cluster.xml file by default if application intendet to launch as clustered. cluster.xml file must be provided explicitly by defining -Dcluster-xml jvm argument.
+Also please note that we think defining default behaviour for application may result inconsistencies at production environment, that is why we do not read default-cluster.xml file by default If application is going to be launched as clustered then cluster.xml file must be provided explicitly by defining -Dcluster-xml jvm argument.

-and launches it.

 ### build.gradle Config